-The track is Paper Me, written by Oscar and performed alongside his dad under the banner Uneven Stevens, both a brilliant Oasis-esque indie track and a vital message to employers at a time when more than ever, people and passion are more important to employers than paper and certificates.
+The track iPaper Me, written by Oscar and performed alongside his dad under the banner Uneven Stevens.
+Best Creative Music PR Thinking Both a brilliant Oasis-esque indie track and a vital message to employers, At a time when more than ever, people and passion are more important.
+To employers than paper and certificates.

 Lyrics of the song include: “Only look at the paper me/ a human being you cannot see.”